Rajiv Gandhi Zoological Park: Location

 Slightly outside the city proper, the park is located along the NH-48 on the banks of the Peshwa era Katraj lake, and close to Bharati Vidyapeeth University.
 The park is 8 km from the main city of Pune, close to the Katraj Bus Depot.
 PMPML buses may be obtained from Swargate.
-The Katraj dairy is also close by.
+The Katraj dairy and the famous Lake Town Society is also close by.